 Start a real conversation with your fans

 Why do you think brands like Netflix do so well on social media?
 Ok, they sell entertainment—that helps.
-They speak to their community with humor, entice their fans to react to their posts, and they reply to their comments… And always with humor!
+They also take great care of Facebook comment moderation.
+Moreover, they entice their fans to react to their posts, and they reply to their comments… And always with humor!

 Twitter: Small Windows of Opportunity

 In the first quarter of 2019, Twitter counted 330 million monthly active users mostly based in the United States and Japan.

 So, how can your brand stand out from the crowd and reach people organically on Twitter?